robot5000-design/ms3/README.md

 - I want to be able to be able to read a specific user reviews.
 - I want to be able to 'like' other users reviews to show appreciation.
 - I want to be able to leave reviews myself and be able to edit, or delete those reviews.
+- I want to be able to rate movies.
 - I want to be able to search and sort my reviews.
 - I want to be able to register and change my password.
 - I want to know that the site is secure and safe to use.